almostengr/almostengrwebsite/website/docs/projects/light-show-faq.md

 ### How does the jukebox work?

-When you submit your request on the [Light Show home page](/lightshow), the request is placed in a queue.
+When you submit your request on the [LIght Show Jukebox Page](/lightshow), the request is placed in a queue.
 As a song is finishing, the light show system will check to see if a new request has been submitted.
 If a new song has been requested, it will then prepare to and play that song.

 ### What technology runs the jukebox?

-This portion of the show uses HTML, CSS, PHP, and MySQL.
-This group of technologies are often used for small to medium scale websites and applications because free and easy to set up.
+The jukebox uses C#, HTML, CSS, PHP, and MySQL.
+More infomration about the jukebox set up and how it operates can be found on the [Light Show Extender project page](/projects/light-show-extender).

 ## Resources